How to create a UX flowchart with examples

 Next, think about how users will access your product.
 This is when entry points are introduced.
 An entry point is the means by which a user first arrives on a site/app, (e.g. by searching for it organically in their browser), allowing them to flow through the site towards their final destination.
 Take a look at the below example of a user flow and its entry point:

 Note that if a product has more than one target user, it’s likely to have multiple entry points.
-With your entry point(s) defined, you can start exploring how users will navigate your site with a UX flowchart.
+With your entry point(s) defined, you can start exploring how users will navigate your site with a UX flowchart, following the best practices of UX design.

 There are lots of ways to create your flowchart – pen and paper, using digital flowchart tools like Lucidchart, and even a wireframe tool such as Justinmind.
 However, one of the main benefits of creating a digital flowchart (as opposed to a paper one) is that there are loads of free UI kits and resources available online to help speed up the process.
 However, flowchart newbies may want to get their rough ideas out on paper before transferring them to the screen.

-According to IDF, design principles help us reduce the length of the thinking process by eliminating confusion, thus improving the user experience.
+According to IDF, design principles help reduce the thinking process by eliminating confusion, improving the user experience.

 The same principles you follow when designing an interface can and should be applied when designing a UX flowchart.
 Here are our top three must-apply UI design principles: